aarongilly/aarongilly.github.io/_posts/2020-10-1-399-Apple-Watch-iPad-Event.md

 The Disney+, Hulu, ESPN Bundle & HBO MAX or Netflix.
 Apple's upcoming "One" subscription to cover music, storage, and the additional perks.
 And Amazon Prime.
 ## 3. The Everyman - ~$46/month
 {: style="color: red"}
 Honestly the old standbys are the defecto solutions for a good reason.
-Get Netflix, Amazon Prime, Spotify, and use Google Photos and Google Drive.
+Rotate between Netflix, Hulu, and HBO Max each month.
+Get Amazon Prime, Spotify, and use Google Photos and Google Drive.
 ## 2. The Discerning Consumer - $18/month
 {: style="color: red"}
 Amazon Prime for movies, TV, and music.
 Google Photos and Drive.
 Two subscriptions.
 Covers most needs well enough.
 Not including YouTube Premium drops the Google services from